-Note: For the purposes of this AMC, RCF also includes combinations of rolling and sliding contact phenomena.
+Note: For the purposes of this AMC, it also includes combinations of rolling and sliding contact phenomena.

-- (2) Integral race: a bearing race that is an integral part of the transmission structural component such as a gear or shaft. - (b) Explanation
+(2) Integral race: a bearing race that is an integral part of the transmission structural component such as a gear or shaft.

+(b) Explanation

-Service experience has shown that RCF can initiate on the surface and below the surface in contact areas of structural elements (typically, but not limited to, bearing races and rolling elements and gear teeth) that, in some cases, can propagate to a failure with catastrophic results.
-It is often assumed that RCF leads first to non-critical partial failures such as micro-pitting and spalling that will be detected before more severe failure modes can develop, such as a complete crack through a part.
+Service experience has shown that RCF can initiate cracks on the surface and below the surface in contact areas structural elements (typically, but not limited to, bearing races and rolling elements and gear teeth) that, in some cases, can propagate to a failure with catastrophic results.
+It is often assumed that RCF leads first to non-critical partial failures such as micropitting and spalling that will be detected before more severe failure modes can develop, such as a complete crack through a part.
 However, experience has shown that, in some cases, critical failure modes can develop shortly after the occurrence of non-critical partial failures.
 In such cases, analyses and tests are necessary to demonstrate that sufficient time is available, and the performance of the detection system is adequate to ensure the timely detection to prevent a catastrophic failure.

-The certification specifications in CS 29.571 require the identification and fatigue tolerance evaluation of principal structural elements (PSEs), leading to the establishment of inspection and retirement time or approved equivalent means to avoid a catastrophic failure during the operational life of the rotorcraft.
-In order to complete this evaluation, the impact of threats such as environmental effects, flaws and damages should be considered.
-Specific characteristics of parts submitted to RCF, such as:

-the difficulty to visually inspect,

-the operating nature of these elements, which can lead to mechanical degradation, the variability and susceptibility of the RCF mechanism in the presence of flaws or damages, make the evaluation of the impact of RCT on fatigue tolerance evaluation challenging.

-The procedures of this AMC are intended to help ensure that the effects of RCF are accounted for in the fatigue tolerance evaluations required by CS 29.571.
+The certification specifications in CS 27.571 require the identification and fatigue evaluation of the portions of the flight structure, the failure of which could be catastrophic.
+In order to complete this fatigue evaluation, one of or a combination of the methods proposed in subparagraphs (b), (c), (d) and (e) of CS 27.571 should be applied.
+However, specific characteristics of parts submitted to RCF (e.g. bearings and gears), such as the difficulty to visually inspect the operating nature of these elements, which can lead to mechanical degradation and the impact of RCF, make the application of some of the methods challenging.
+The procedures of this AMC ensure that the effects of RCF are adequately accounted for in the fatigue evaluations required by CS 27.571.